Stewori/JyNI/README.md

   configured properly on the `path` variable and assumes that `java` links to the JRE bundled with the JDK.

-  Alternatively you can explicitly configure the `JAVA_HOME` variable to point to the JDK.
+  Alternatively, you can explicitly configure the `JAVA_HOME` variable to point to the JDK.

-  On POSIX systems JyNI also looks for the symlink `/usr/lib/jvm/default-java`, which is provided by some systems (e.g. Linux MINT) and points to the specific Java folder name composed of Java version and architecture.
+  On POSIX systems, JyNI also looks for the symlink `/usr/lib/jvm/default-java`, which is provided by some systems (e.g. Linux MINT) and points to the specific Java folder name composed of Java version and architecture.